SublimeText/PowerShell/CONTRIBUTING.md

 ### Building Versions

-The easiest way to 'build' a version now consists in copying the top-folder's content to your *Data/Packages/PowerShell* directory.
+The easiest way to 'build' a version now consists in copying the project's root folder's content to your *Data/Packages/PowerShell* directory.

 We have build scripts under *.\bin*, but they aren't realiable.
-We hope to fix this soon.
+We hope to fix that soon.